 In general, devoted descendants like Mother Rita have to reclaim their ancestral narratives which are marginalized and challenge discourses which shape their collective memories, collective memories which symbolize their heritage for social affirmation, entitlement to belonging and dignity.
-It is by doing so that she carries memories and knows ancestral aspirations for her and forthcoming generations.
-Queen Luella hopefully affirms this when the kingdom regains fifty acres out of the two hundred acres they firstly bought: "carrying the hope that my children and my children's children would make something even better, that they'd carry with them the memory that we had tried our best to give them something like home" (Perkins-Valdez, ch.
-44).
-Furthermore, Queen Luella saying "carrying the hope" highly reflects her desire to break cycles of disconnection, trauma, and marginalization, and create a brilliant and better future for future generations, despite historical injustice and erasure.
+It is by doing so that they carry memories and know their ancestors' aspirations for their descendants and align with their own mission in the generational continuum.
+Queen Luella hopefully affirms this when the kingdom regains fifty acres out of the two hundred acres they firstly bought: "carrying the hope that my children and my children's children would make something even better, that they'd carry with them the memory that we had tried our best to give them something like home" (Perkins-Valdez 301).
+Queen Luella's dream of "carrying the hope" voices her desire to break cycles of disconnection, trauma, and marginalization, and to create a brilliant and better future for coming generations, despite historical injustice and erasure.
+Even if Happy Land is a work of fiction, Perkins-Valdez partakes in the enterprise of narrative preservation by salvaging the memory of a real black community from historical erasure.
+Keeping memory alive is what minorities should all struggle to do.
+Mukherjee espouses the same line of thought, asserting: "it is through such folk tales that a consciousness of [minorities'] being and belonging can be forged" (22).
+This ideology is the root to opposite marginalization.